Where has the time gone?

 I came across a method called 13X4 (Designed by Benjamin Franklin in 1726) on Udemy, an online courses platform.
 The idea is to choose 13 goals or themes and focus on one each week.
 At the end of the year, you would have revisited each goal or theme 4 times.

 Having just one goal per week makes it manageable and increases your chances of making marked improvements.

 My first theme is gratitude.
 I actually started last week and I’m so happy I did!

-The results of practising gratitude
+The results of practicing gratitude

 This was a great theme to start with because it’s taken my mindset to a level of enthusiasm I thought I had lost!
 I feel more optimistic.
 I have a spring in my step.

-Ok I’m not naturally miserable but I do have my moments too.
+Ok, I’m not naturally miserable but I do have my moments too.
 This practice makes those moments brief.

 When those grim moments come, I know I still have control.
 I can reframe them.
 I can use those moments as opportunities to grow.

 I now appreciate so much more what multi-passionate entrepreneur Marie Forleo says here.

 How does it work?